pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

     > The result of this WDT introspection are model(a metadata representation of your domain configuration), placeholder, where you can specify the values (like password for datasource) and application in the application archive.

-## Task 4: Validate and Prepare Model to be deployed on Kubernetes Cluster
+## Task 4: Validate and Prepare Model

 In this task, we validate the model and prepare the model to be deployed on Oracle Kubernetes Cluster (OKE).